So, when can I play video games on my quantum computer?

 What’s the quantum difference?

 Your computer at home carries information in binary: 0 and 1.
-A quantum bit, or a qubit, holds information in a superposition of 0 and 1 — where the state is a probability of the qubit being either a 0 or 1.
+A quantum bit, or a qubit, holds information in a superposition of 0 and 1.
+The state is a probability of the qubit being either a 0 or 1.
 And not only do qubits hold information as a superposition of two states, but qubits are also entangled so the state cannot be described without using the state of the qubits they are entangled with (check out the Einstein-Podolsky-Rosen pair, the “unit” of quantum entanglement).
 You can’t deconstruct entangled pairs to just describe one, without the other.
 But really what’s different is that quantum computing gives us access to the complex vector space called the Hilbert space, where qubits form the unit vectors, and basis, of the space — which gives us the surface area of a sphere of possibilities of states a qubit can be in, instead of just 0 or 1.

 Once put into a physical implementation, like photons, superconducting circuits (two electrodes with a thin insulator in between, allowing for quantum tunneling to create a superimposed state), nitrogen-vacancy centers (a common natural defect in diamond), or other types of qubits, quantum computers are able to consider many solutions simultaneously by mapping superimposed states onto these qubits.
 The quantum amplitudes will constructively and destructively interfere, so we can measure the peak as the ‘correct’ response.

 There’s been a lot of hype the last few years about quantum computing, especially its capabilities, the current state of the field, and how big the revolution will be.
 But commercialization of quantum computing is just beginning.
-The algorithms are not rigorously tested, but the biggest challenges are now engineering based, focusing on scaling up the system, instead of theoretical understanding of qubits or quantum effects.
+The algorithms are not rigorously tested, but the biggest challenges are now engineering based, focusing on scaling up the system, instead of a theoretical understanding of qubits or quantum effects.
 The pieces of the puzzle have been researched, but those pieces need to be put together into a large, fault-tolerant, scalable quantum system, tested with quantum algorithms, and given the right problems to attack.
 The most exciting thing is that this is coming sooner than you think.

 What is another problem a quantum computer can solve?